alexnjh/apan50-kube-demo/README.md

    ```

-  2. Access the website by typing the nginx service __EXTERNAL IP__ address inside a web browser.For example if my worker node IP address is 10.10.10.202, to access the website I will enter http://10.10.10.202 and the website should look like [this](#image2)
+  2. Access the website by typing the nginx service __EXTERNAL IP__ address inside a web browser.
+For example, if the worker node's IP address is 10.10.10.202, to access the website I will enter http://10.10.10.202 and the website should look like [this](#image2)

  #### 2. Using NodePort

- 1. Get nginx service external ip address
+ 1. Get nginx service external IP address

    ```
    kubectl get svc nginx-service -o wide